 What is a bond in court?
 A bond in jail is an agreement that gets signed after you get bail from the court.
 Here, a different person agrees to sign the paper on behalf of the promise you made to abide by the laws and rules of the bail.

-This third-party person ensures that you will appear in court on the date of the hearing if you get called by the judge.
+This third-party person ensures that you will appear in court on the date of the hearing when the judge summons you.
 He or she acts as your guarantor until you appear in court.
-If you do not, your benefactor will get charged instead of you because of the signed bond.
+If you do not, the court will charge your benefactor instead of you, as they are the ones who have signed the bond.

 Types Of Bonds